 Exceptional faculty and staff, inspire, mentor and guide id8 High students on their academic journey.

-Shawn T. Loescher has over 25 years of professional experience.
+Shawn T. Loescher,Ed.D., has over 25 years of professional experience.
 He began his career as an educator as a teacher’s aide at the age of 17—a path that led to P/K-12 teaching, adjunct professorship, administrative work, and cabinet level school district leadership in a diverse group of settings, schools, and education systems domestically and abroad.
-He has been a presenter to the California Senate Education Committee on the topic of career readiness and post-secondary preparedness.
-He has served as a member of think tank groups and special committees such as the International Center for Leadership in Education committee on Core Curriculum and Career Technical Education.
-He specializes in personalized educational experience for secondary students, integrated academics, arts infusion, Design Thinking in education, and secondary school redesign.
+He has presented to the California Senate Education Committee, has served as a member of national think tanks, and is a sought-after consultant, speaker, and guest lecturer.
+Dr. Loescher specializes in the topics of organizational and community development, philosophy, educational redesign, systems theory, and design thinking.

-Shawn is presently a Doctoral Candidate for Leadership and Innovation at the Mary Lou Fulton Teachers College at Arizona State University.
-He holds a Masters in Education Administration, supervisory and teaching certifications, and a Bachelor’s degree.
+Dr. Loescher earned his Ed.D. in Leadership from the Mary Lou Fulton Teachers College at Arizona State University.
+His dissertation work was focused on the implementation of systems innovations to advance college and career readiness, fostering levels of student hope levels, and breaking down institutional structures that may limit student potential.
+Dr. Loescher also holds a Masters in Education Administration, supervisory and teaching certifications, and a Bachelor’s degree.
 He holds a California Clear Administrative Service Credential, a Clear Supervisory Credential, and a Clear Teaching Credential with multiple authorizations.
-He is a native of San Diego, CA and is the father of four children with the oldest in college and the youngest in elementary school.
-When Shawn is not a work he can be found with his wife and children exploring the San Diego region and its many gifts.
+Dr. Loescher is a native of San Diego, CA and is the father of four children with the oldest in college and the youngest in elementary school.
+When he is not a work he can be found with his wife and children exploring the San Diego region and its many gifts.

 Rachel Hatch is a senior administrative professional and youth advocate with over 14 years experience in dynamic environments.
 She is over the moon to have the opportunity to join the collaborative learning community that Urban Discovery Academy has cultivated; and which Ideate Academy will continue to grow.

 Rachel was raised in San Diego and was an elementary through secondary student in the Cajon Valley Union School District.
-She attended Point Loma Nazarene University, from which she graduated with Magna Cum Laude honors.
-Rachel’s professional experience in education includes nearly a decade as the Site Manager for the flagship campus of the High Tech High network of charter schools, an internship at Kipp Adelante Preparatory Academy and even some time at Austin Community College.
-Her educational and professional background gives her unique perspectives into the lives of San Diego students as well as the local progressive charter school environment.
+Her under graduate degree is in Child and Adolescent Development, and she is currently pursuing her Masters of Arts degree in Organizational Leadership through Point Loma Nazarene University.
+Her educational and professional background gives her unique perspectives into the lives of San Diego youth as well as the local progressive charter school environment.

 Tali is an educator that is excited to bring deep mathematical thinking and real life projects into high school math classes.
 She taught math and science for 10 years in Israel and lately taught at The Children’s School here in San Diego.
 In her work she trained new teacher, coached teacher in implementing Project Based Learning in their classrooms and consulted to schools trying to make learning engaging and rigorous.
 In Israel she was part of rewriting the science curriculum to insert projects, hands on building and engineering and real academic research into the 7th-12th grade curriculum in both sciences and math.
 As a lead instructor in Friends of High Tech High in Israel she organized educators and administration in changing the educational system in Israel.
 In her teaching Tali designed many projects, prepared student for high level exit exams and led students to winning math and science competitions.